 11 Credit Cards That Give Free FICO Scores

 It’s easy to get your credit reports for free.
-In fact, you can get a free credit report from each of the three major credit bureaus every 12 months.
+In fact, you can get a free credit report from each credit bureau every 12 months.
 But, unfortunately, your credit history does not include your credit score.
 It only contains the financial information that contributes to it.

 Several websites, like Credit Karma and Credit Sesame, offer free credit scores, but they don’t use the FICO credit scoring models.
 And since the FICO score is the one used by most lenders in the country, it’s the one you’ll want to pay close attention to.